-- 1. The Applicant made a request to the Agency seeking access to 'all incident reports in unredacted form' relating to the Applicant.
-While the request asked for unredacted documents, the Applicant nevertheless specified that they agreed to the redaction of identifying information of Agency officers and another patient. - 2.
-The Agency located 4 incident reports falling within the terms of the Applicant's request and decided to release them to the Applicant in part, exempting certain information under sections 33(1), 30(1) and 25. - 3.
+- 1. The Applicant made a request to the Agency seeking access to a clinical incident report and mortality audit in unredacted form.
+However, they also specified in their request that they agreed to receive the documents with personal identifying information of staff redacted. - 2.
+The Agency located 2 documents in response to the Applicant's request and decided to release them in part under sections 25, 30(1) and 33(1). - 3.
 The Agency's decision letter sets out the reasons for its decision.